aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 ## When You Should Use `try-catch` Blocks (10 min)

-In most situations, `try-catch` blocks are not mandatory, so using them is completely up to you.
-If you have an expectation that a certain error has a decent chance of occurring, you can add a `try-catch` block to handle it.
+In most situations, `try-catch` blocks aren't mandatory, so using them is completely up to you.
+If you expect that a certain error has a decent chance of occurring, you can add a `try-catch` block to handle it.

 However, there are times when you're absolutely required to have `try-catch` blocks, such as with file reading and writing and networking.
 Let's look at a few lines of code that force us to use `try-catch`.
 You can use any open Java project to add these two lines of code: